pdijour/ClassworkFall2021/LDL.md

 Low density lipoproteins

-This is the "low" cholesterol.
+This is the "bad" cholesterol.